 CGES, the McCourt School of Public Policy (MSPP) and the Hertie School in Berlin offer a three-year dual degree program leading to a Master of Arts in German and European Studies (MAGES) and Master of Public Policy (MPP).
-Students will have the option of spending either their second year, or the spring term of their second year, at the Hertie School in Berlin.
+Students will have the option of spending their entire second year, the spring term of their second year, or no time at the Hertie School in Berlin.

 The dual degree program requires three years of full time study.
 Successful completion requires achieving 72 credits, comprised of 36 MPP credit hours and 36 MAGES credit hours.
 In order to achieve the MAGES/MPP degree, students must:

 - Achieve a 3.0 GPA on a 4.0 scale